Shanghai Pharma opens bribery probe after whistleblower report

 “As soon as we confirm the truth of the matter, we will set up systems to investigate further and adopt the necessary measures according to Chinese law and the firm’s internal policies,” it said in the statement.

-“The company has always taken a zero-tolerance attitude towards putting a stop to illegal and unprincipled behavior.”
+“The company has always taken a zero-tolerance attitude towards putting a stop to illegal and unprincipled behaviour.”

 The parent drugmaker, which had revenues of 68.1 billion yuan ($11.21 billion) last year according to its annual financial report, holds nearly 70 percent of Qingdao Growful.